ssp0929/CariDiscordBot/README.md

 package-log.json - Generated npm lockfile, allows for dependency version locking for direct dependecies as well as downstream dependencies of those direct dependencies.

 .env - As explained prior, specific environment variables needed for the bot that we need but don't want checked into version control and visible publicly.
-Dotenv npm module handles loading in these variables in server.js and models/mongo/db.js on application start.
+Dotenv npm module handles loading in these variables in server.js and models/mongo/db.js on application start!